search icon

 LLC Owner Titles to Use with Caution

-You have leeway when choosing LLC titles for owners, but that doesn’t mean going all out.
-You might be tempted to use humorous titles or made-up titles, like “Supreme Commander” or “Chief Coordinator.”
+LLC owners have some leeway when choosing titles for the ownership team, but that doesn’t mean going all out.
+An LLC member might be tempted to use humorous or made-up titles, such as “Supreme Commander” or “Chief Coordinator.”
 However, choosing a vague or inaccurate title can give the wrong impression to lenders, investors, and associates.
 Also, consider avoiding titles like “partner” or “managing partner” because they indicate a partnership, not an LLC.

 Choosing a Title as an LLC Owner

-When choosing LLC titles for your owners, it helps to have a strategy.
-Take some time to think about how you want to represent yourself and your business.
-Remember that you’re going to use your title in professional situations, like applying for loans, networking, and signing contracts.
-The title you use should convey your role in the company and your authority in making business decisions.
+When choosing LLC titles for company owners, it helps for entrepreneurs to have a strategy.
+LLC owners may want to take time to think about how they want to represent themselves and their business.
+These titles will be used in professional situations, like applying for loans, networking, and signing contracts.
+The title a member uses should convey their role in the company and their authority in making business decisions.

 What is the best title for an LLC owner to use?

-The best business titles for LLC owners depend on the image you want to project.
-You can give yourself whatever title you want as long as you’re not misrepresenting your qualifications.
+The best business titles for LLC owners depend on the image they want to project.
+An LLC owner can give themselves whatever title they want as long as they’re not misrepresenting their qualifications.
 The most popular titles include Owner, President, and CEO.
-Still, you’re free to choose a different option to fit your business management style and structure.
+Still, they’re free to choose a different option to fit their business management style and structure.

 Disclaimer: The content on this page is for informational purposes only, and doesn’t constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.